Musicians

 Celebrating the Buddha’s birthday at the Bodhnath Stupa, Kathmandu, Nepal, these monks play on flutes, made from human femurs. – This stupa is presented in depth on the page Religion: Buddhism.
 (Photo copyright © by Kaj Halberg)

-During a Daoist festival, dedicated to the god of medicine, Bao Shang, these old men in the Daoist Longde Temple (‘Dragon Virtue’), Fenyuan, western Taiwan, play on clarinet-like instruments (top), while women are beating a huge drum.
+Celebrating the Daoist god of medicine, Bao Shang, men in the Longde Temple (‘Dragon Virtue’), Fenyuan, western Taiwan, play on the clarinet-like instrument, while women play on cymbals, a gong, and a huge drum.
 (Photos copyright © by Kaj Halberg)

 During a Hindu festival, celebrated at the Manakamana Kali Temple, Nepal, this man is blowing on a local wind instrument.
 (Photo copyright © by Kaj Halberg)